Developer Guide

 Implementation

-field is achieved by creating a Status class and letting the Activity class take in a status object.
+Similar to the existing Name field, the implementation of the Status field is achieved by creating a Status class and letting the Activity class take in a status object.

 The following is a scenario of when the user wants to add an activity named “Star Wars”, with the description “movie” and with a status of “upcoming”.